magantoine/senpy-package/README.md

 ```
 pip install -e .
 ```
+You only need to run this command once.
+What it does is that it installs a package, called NotifyMeSenpy, whose implementation in the current folder (and not in the usual `site-packages`, so every subsequent code modifications while be taken into account.
-You can directly go to the Utilisation section
+You can directly go to the Utilisation section.

 ### Release using a local server